-- · Where applicable, installation must meet requirements of the following codes: - Canadian Electrical Code (CSA C22.1 Part 1); - National Electrical Code (NFPA 70); - Any other applicable local and/or national code. - Where required by law, this product must be installed by a qualified person. - To prevent any possibility of electrical shocks, the power supply must be turned off before handling the heating cables. - A GROUND FAULT PROTECTION DEVICE MUST BE USED WITH THIS PRODUCT, UNLESS EXEMPTED BY ELECTRICAL CODE IN FORCE. - These heating cables must be used for indoor applications only. - The heating cable and the mechanical joint (junction) must be installed and fully embedded in cement or an equivalent binder (cement glue, ceramic glue or self-levelling cement).
+- · Where applicable, installation must meet requirements of the following codes: - Canadian Electrical Code (CSA C22.1 Part 1); - National Electrical Code (NFPA 70); - Any other applicable local and/or national code. - · Where required by law, this product must be installed by a qualified person. - To prevent any possibility of electrical shocks, the power supply must be turned off before handling the heating cables. - CAUTION: A ground-fault circuit-interrupter shall be used with this heating device. - These heating cables must be used for indoor floor heating applications only. - The heating cable and the mechanical joint (junction) must be installed and fully embedded in cement or an equivalent binder (cement glue, ceramic glue or self-levelling cement).